Analysis | All the Ways Trump Can (and Can’t) Influence the Fed

 To contact the reporter on this story: Jeanna Smialek in New York at jsmialek1@bloomberg.net

-To contact the editors responsible for this story: Brendan Murray at brmurray@bloomberg.net, ;Leah Harrison Singer at lharrison@bloomberg.net, Scott Lanman, Jeff Kearns
+To contact the editors responsible for this story: Brendan Murray at brmurray@bloomberg.net, ;Leah Harrison Singer at lharrison@bloomberg.net, Alister Bull

 ©2018 Bloomberg L.P.